criteo/autofaiss/docs/getting_started/quantization.rst

       - Save the index on the disk.
     * - --file_format
       - "npy"
-      - File format of the files in embeddings_path Can be either `npy` for numpy matrix files or `parquet` for parquet serialized tables
+      - File format of the files in embeddings_or_path.
+Can be either `npy` for numpy matrix files or `parquet` for parquet serialized tables
     * - --embedding_column_name
       - "embeddings"
       - Only necessary when file_format=`parquet` In this case this is the name of the column containing the embeddings (one vector per row)